 Crimson Lake is an edgy suspense novel published in 2017.
 Redemption Point is book two in the series (published in 2018) and her latest book, Gone by Midnight is number three in the series, published in 2019 by Penguin Random House Australia.

 Nicole Hayes is an award-winning author of books for children and young adults.
-Her latest book is Ozzy Rules (Hardie Grant 2020) which celebrates the great game of AFL, a sport that Nicole loves.
+Her latest project, Little Legends, celebrates the great game of AFL, a sport that Nicole loves.
 She is also a writing instructor who has taught with the Australian Writers' Centre for more than eight years, as well as at universities, TAFEs and schools around Australia.
-She taught Creative Writing at the University of Melbourne for four years.
+She currently teaches Creative Writing at Deakin University and Sports Media at Swinburne.

 Bronwyn Parry is an Australian author of seven novels.
 Her novels have been published in Australia, the UK, Germany and the Czech Republic and have won and been shortlisted for several major awards.